drrozen-med/rozet/START_HERE.md

 - API authentication needs valid keys (setup script helps)

 See `STATUS.md` for detailed status and architecture.

+## 🔭 Coming Soon: Control Room Preview

+- We are incubating a **Next.js + shadcn** control-room UI backed by a FastAPI service on Cloud Run and PostgreSQL (Cloud SQL).
+The goal is to provide the orchestrator command center you have seen in the TAC demos.
+- Milestone 0 is underway: schemas, interface contracts, and integration tests live under `control-room/docs/*` and `orchestrator/tests/integration/`.
+- No action required yet, but make sure Docker, pnpm, and Cloud SDK are installed so you can run the prototype once it lands.

 **Everything is tested and ready.
 Run `./rozet --repl` to start!**